D3lyth/milestone-project-1/README.md

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

+After the initial sketch, and to follow best practice, Balsamiq [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.was used to develop the wireframes for the three separate pages (each) for mobile screens, tablet screens and desktop screens.

-In this section, display your wireframe screenshots using a Markdown `table`.
+🟢In this section, display your wireframe screenshots using a Markdown `table`.

-Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html
+Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html🟢

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
-I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ### Home Page Wireframes